Ceroxylon parvifrons

 Ceroxylon parvifrons Information

 A solitary, medium sized, water-loving, slow growing, dioecious palm.
-Rare in cultivation, scarce in the wild.
+Rare in cultivation and scarce in the wild.
 It has a smooth, greenish waxy trunk, 12 m.
 (40 ft.) tall, 18 cm.
 (7 inch) diameter with spaced ring leaf scars, and large segmented, pinnate (feather) leaves, 2.5 m.
 (8 ft.) long, 0.9 m.
-(3 ft.) wide, bluish-green above and, yellowish beneath.
+(3 ft.) wide, bluish-green above and yellowish beneath.

 Occurs naturally in the wet Andes of South America to 3200 m.
 (10,500 feet) altitude.
 The greatest naturally occurring elevation of any palm.
 The leaf-bases are large and almost form a crownshaft.